How to Format Phone Number with Dashes in Excel: 2 Methods

 Opening Format Cell Dialog Box

-For illustration, I have chosen English (United States) as the Locale(location) and Phone Number as the format type.
-In this format, the first three digits which denote the area code are enclosed by parentheses, and the rest of the digits are separated by a dash.
-In your case, you need to select the parameters accordingly.
+We chose English (United States) as the Locale(location) and Phone Number as the format type.
+The first three digits which denote the area code are enclosed by parentheses, and the rest of the digits are separated by a dash.
+You need to select the parameters accordingly.

 1.2 Using Custom Number Format